designforsf/brigade-matchmaker/README.md

 The New Member Front-End directly interacts with the algorithm, providing a JSON web API.

+## Messaging Service

+The Front-End sends emails from new members to project leads via an API hosted by the Messaging Service.
+This component is Node.js and securely interacts with a GMail account.

+## Project Content Management

+This component enables project leads to update project-related data, including the skills needed, learning opportunities, and civic interests.
+This component is rendered by EmberJS and interacts with the JSON API.

+## Test Scripts

+These are rudimentary bash scripts which use wget in order to perform basic tasks step-by-step.

 ---

 # Installation

-Installing Project Match requires the following installations and configurations:
+Installing the core Project Match components requires the following installations and configurations:

 * Project files on GitHub
 * MongoDB